AskarSariev/WORD_TRAINER/README.md

       <image src="/images/LoginPage.jpg" alt="LoginPage">

-      Users with username and password are keeping in application memory
+      Users with username and password are keeping in an application memory

       User "admin":